ardiansyahirwan/ardiansyahirwan/README.md

 ### Hello everyone 👋, I'm Irwan Ardiansyah Nice to meet you
-I’m currently studying at Bina Sarana Infformatika University, majoring in information system faculty of information and computer engineering
+Graduated from Bina Sarana Informatika University at 2021, majoring in information system faculty of information and computer engineering

 ### 🌱 I’m currently learning
 <p>Some programming languages</p>